Positivity certificates for linear recurrences: Positivity certificates

-Algorithm \PP\ in \cref{sec:algo} either disproves positivity or computes a positivity certificate, in the generic situation. \end{theorem} If the initial condition is not generic and the sequence is positive, then, and only then, our algorithm does not terminate.
+If both the initial condition is not generic and the sequence is positive, then, and only then, our algorithm does not terminate.
 Constructing examples of minimal-order recurrences with coefficients in~$\mathbb Q[n]$ and initial conditions in~$\mathbb Q$ where this occurs does not seem to be easy.

-Note that it is a consequence of Pringsheim's theorem~\cite{Titchmarsh1939} (see also~\cite{Vivanti1893a,Hadamard1954}) that if $(u_n)_{n\in\mathbb N}$ is a positive solution of~\cref{rec}, and $\lambda$ is a dominant eigenvalue of the limit matrix~$A$, then $|\lambda|$ itself is an eigenvalue of it.
-Thus if there is a unique dominant eigenvalue~$\lambda$, it is real and positive.
-Moreover, if $\lambda$ is an eigenvalue of a companion matrix, then~$ (1,\lambda,\dots,\lambda^{d-1})$ is a corresponding eigenvector.
-Thus the condition that the dominant eigenvalue has a positive eigenvector is automatically satisfied for positive P-finite sequences.
-In the matrix case, it has to be added as a hypothesis in our approach.